gabriela-framework/gabriela/docs/README.md

 This code actually starts to run our app.
 After all middleware functions execute, since Gabriela is created as a process, the app exists after writing *Hello world* to the console.

-#### Side note: Middleware functions
 ___
+#### Side note: Middleware functions<br/>

-As you can see in the previous examples, we haven't declared any middleware as arrow functions.
+>As you can see in the previous examples, we haven't declared any middleware as arrow functions.
 Do not declare middleware functions with the arrow `=>` syntax.
 As we will see in the rest of this documentation, `this` is bound to an object that contains the `mediator` and `emitter` which are part of the Gabriela event system (probably more in the future).
 Always declare middleware functions with the `function()` syntax and not arrow `=>` syntax.
 ___

-### 2.1.2 Handling middleware blocks
+### 1.1.2 Handling middleware blocks

 As we previously said, there are 5 middleware blocks: